Groundbreaking seminar on Care Experienced Young People

 Dr Tom Quarmby, Senior Lecturer in the Carnegie School of Sport, shared his experiences of his involvement in a project for re-engaging care experienced young people through sport and popular culture.
 The findings suggested that where such young people were disaffected with traditional school learning, if they took part in relevant and engaging educational activities based around their interests in sport or popular culture, their learning and chances of success within mainstream school were much enhanced.

-Professor of Social Work, Nick Frost, from the School of Health and Community Studies, then put forward the importance of ensuring that the voices of young people are heard positively, by sharing findings from his research on the experiences of care leavers.
+Professor of Social Work, Nick Frost, from the School of Health, then put forward the importance of ensuring that the voices of young people are heard positively, by sharing findings from his research on the experiences of care leavers.
 He emphasised that a supporting care experienced young people is very much a human activity, focused on relationships involving warmth and empathy.

 Building on this idea of the importance of relationships, Dr Gary Walker, Principal Lecturer in the Carnegie School of Education, shared his fascinating research into understanding the lower educational outcomes for looked-after children.
 His findings challenge the dominant research position that these lower outcomes can be explained chiefly by a lack of appropriate support from those who work with them.
 Instead, he found a complex set of factors at play, including a focus on relationship-building and on meeting the socio-emotional needs of the young people while at the same time trying to navigate structural forces that militate against educational success, in order to help the young people make as much educational progress as possible.